Rexy-Gamaliel/Rexy-Gamaliel/README.md

 ### Hi there 👋

 I'm Rexy Gamaliel, and am currently studying Informatics Engineering at Bandung Institute of Technology.
-Please welcome at this humble site of mine
+Please welcome to this humble site of mine

 - 🌱 I’m currently learning in sophomore year of computer science
 - 👯 I’m looking to collaborate with anyone interested to learn and explore together